-Donata School for the Disabled, 2012
+Donata School for the Disabled, Phase 1&2

 Donata School for the Disabled is the only school for 100 miles to provide specialist education for children with disabilities.

 With limited educational facilities disabled children have few opportunities.
 The school is currently attended by over 35 children with meals provided for all children, but demand is much higher.

 The school operates on a low budget, supported by contributions from the local community.
 Critically, we have agreed with the Ministry of Education that further support will be provided in the form of trained teachers, funding, equipment and materials.
 The school now has the capacity of up to 50, with the potential to expand further.

 This school is making a huge difference to educate children that otherwise would not have had the chance.
 We’re pleased to hear the school is undertaking sign language classes for parents, local people, businesses and staff from other schools and as a meeting centre.

 Learn more about the school by visiting their website.